ankitrai96/flappy-poop/README.md

 ### GamePlay

-Mr. Poop, the protagonist of game, must dodge obstacles while defeating gravity.
-Secure the Poop Trophy by helping Mr. Poop reach as far as possible!
+Mr. Poop, the protagonist of this game, must dodge obstacles while defeating gravity.
+Secure the Poop Trophy by helping Mr. Poop reach as far as possible.

 ![Home Screen](https://github.com/ankitrai96/flappy-poop/blob/master/resource/Home_Screen.png)

+Players who cross the most bars will enter in the Leaderboard.
+And the one at the top of Leaderboard will get their name on the poop trophy!

 ![Leaderboard](https://github.com/ankitrai96/flappy-poop/blob/master/resource/Leaderboard.png)
 ![Gameplay](https://github.com/ankitrai96/flappy-poop/blob/master/resource/gameplayFlappyPoop.gif)